Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.4 Best long-duration comfort during side sleeping
+Pressure Relief 4.4 Best long side-sleep comfort

-Motion Isolation 4.7 Clear winner for couple-friendly movement control
+Motion Isolation 4.7 Clear winner for couples

-Durability 4.1 Stable feel with repeat use; no early breakdown signs in our notes
+Durability 4.1 Stable in repeat-use notes

-Overall Score 4.0 Great for motion control and pressure relief, with foam trade-offs
+Overall Score 4.0 Great for motion control

 Peak 2.0 Bonnell